 If you read my last Blog, you know that I emphatically

-believe the community of Registered Dietitians are having a positive impact on
+believe the community of professional health educators are having a positive impact on

 ending.
 But, just because there are a

-lot of people with the condition, doesn’t mean the role of the RD isn’t
+lot of people with the condition, doesn’t mean the role of the educator isn’t

 incredibly important to each individual.